Creating Demand for Cleaner Cooking Fuels

 Results

-Among peri-urban households, exposure to the campaign doubled intention to purchase an LPG stove within the next month.
+Among peri-urban households in target markets, intention to purchase an LPG stove within the next month doubled.